ajan890/Notes/PSYCH 10/Week 1.md

         * <strong>Operational definition</strong> -> a description of a property in concrete measurable terms.<br>
    > Variables: # minutes spent browsing (non-academic internet use), Grades on final exam<br>
 3. Collect the data<br>
    > Students internet use during a class are monitored, amd their final exam scores are compared.<br>
-4. Analyse data and draw conclusions<br>
+4. Analyze data and draw conclusions<br>

 A correlational design would have correlation coefficients between -1 and 1.<br>
 ![image](https://user-images.githubusercontent.com/66571533/211952539-951542c6-14ca-47ef-bfe8-5a3b397833d0.png)<br>

 <strong>JUST BECAUSE TWO VARIABLES ARE CORRELATED DOES NOT MEAN ONE CAUSES THE OTHER</strong><br>

-<strong>Third Variables</strong><br>
+### Third Variables
-* A third variable is one that could vause both the variables being correlated.  <br>
+* A third variable is one that could cause both the variables being correlated.  <br>
 * Ex.<br>
-  * Consider an expierment correlating internet usage in class and test scores.<br>
+  * Consider an experiment correlating internet usage in class and test scores.<br>
   * They may be correlated, but the quality of the professor may also influence both variables.<br>
-  * This can make the experiment less accurate since many other variabls may be present.<br>
+  * This can make the experiment less accurate since many other variables may be present.<br>

-#### Limits and Benefits of Correlational Designs
+### Limitations and Benefits of Correlational Designs
 <strong>Limitations:</strong><br>
 * Correlation cannot infer causation<br>
   * Issues with directionality and potential third variables<br>